Abu Simbel from Aswan: Is It Really Worth It?

 Absolutely.
 From the jaw-dropping statues to the beautifully preserved interiors, Abu Simbel is one of Egypt’s most unforgettable sites.
 Knowing it was cut apart and rebuilt—and still aligns with the sun—makes it even more incredible.
 If you’re already in Aswan, don’t skip it.
 It’s truly something special!

 I won’t lie—waking up at 3:00 AM for a long drive through the desert didn’t sound fun.
-But the second I stood beneath those towering statues of Ramses II, I knew it was 100% worth it.
+But the moment I stood beneath those massive statues of Ramses II, I knew my day trip to Abu Simbel from Aswan was 100% worth it.

-Along with Philae Temple and the Grand Egyptian Museum, Abu Simbel was one of the absolute highlights of my Egypt trip.
+Alongside places like the Siwa Oasis, the Pyramids of Giza, and the soon-to-open Grand Egyptian Museum, Abu Simbel was one of the absolute highlights of my Egypt trip.
 If you’re already in Aswan, don’t overthink it—just go.
-You won’t regret it.
+You really won’t regret it.

 Have you been to Abu Simbel from Aswan, or are you planning a visit soon?
 Drop your questions or thoughts in the comments—I’d love to hear from you!